COVID-19-electronic-health-system/Corona-tracker/README.md

 The COVID-19 outbreak is a threat to the global population with formidable challenges to the health system.
 Social distancing measures and telemedicine have been established to mitigate clinic burden and reduce additional spread.
 The behavior of the general public plays an important part in effectively fighting the outbreak and in improving the situation for persons that need medical care.
 There is a pressing need to provide accurate information and appropriate suggestions to the general population in order to avoid causing overburden of hospitals across the globe.

 After discussions with doctors, start ups, technologists, an academic researchers, we narrowed down some issues of critical importance that the application will address.
 There are several key facets of concern, namely <b>medical considerations</b> (i.e. people aren't realizing the severity of this; it's getting real very fast; and doctors/medical professionals are ill-equipped to test for this), as well as <b>global concerns</b> (i.e. the economy is sinking; resources are directly needed for equipment like isolation rooms and protective gear; there is a need for more ventilators and space; schools are closing; etc.).
-Furthermore, the effects of social distancing and isolation and the impact of lost jobs and finances is already having a negative impact on the physical, mental, emotional, and sprittual well-being of our society.
+Furthermore, the effects of social distancing and isolation and the impact of lost jobs and finances is already having a negative impact on the physical, mental, emotional, and spiritual well-being of our society.
 After learning all of this, we realized that there's a limited amount of time to act, and decisive action must be taken in order to do our part and help our neighbors and healthcare professionals on the ground working towards a solution, keeping people as healthy as possible, and strengthening the well being of our society.

 (The initial plan was developing a EHR, but this is too ambitious in scope and unecessary.
 However [@BrianHHough took down some great notes](https://docs.google.com/document/d/15DekMbBnLjWSk_hAQclLzTFBCYygyeMGkGknJrBHnnM/edit?usp=sharing) that @SomeMoosery and @tesla809 will add to.)